-Welcome to the Toniic training course on catalytic capital.
-This course is designed for investors and philanthropist interested in deploying risk tolerant and sub commercial capital in order to generate positive impact and enable third-party investment that otherwise would not be possible.
+Welcome to the Toniic course on Catalytic Capital.
+The course is designed for investors and philanthropists interested in deploying risk-tolerant and sub-commercial capital in order to generate positive impact and enable third-party investment that otherwise would not be possible.

 Toniic has undertaken a three-year project to support the deployment of “catalytic capital” among High Net Wealth Individuals (HNIs) and Family Offices.
 This work is supported by the Catalytic Capital Consortium (“C3”), a donor collaborative working to broaden the use of catalytic capital among a wide range of investors.
-Our project began with understanding the attitudes of our target demographic towards catalytic capital, investigated the barriers towards greater deployment, and resulted in this training course that provides both an overview of catalytic capital as well as practical information, including case studies of investments and catalytic capital portfolios.
+Our project began with understanding the attitudes of HNIs and Family Offices towards catalytic capital, investigated the barriers towards greater deployment, and resulted in this course that provides both an overview of catalytic capital as well as practitioner-oriented information, including case studies of investments and catalytic capital portfolios.

 INSPIRE